There’s no denying how important extracurriculars are when it comes to a student’s college application.

 However, the emphasis on the importance of extracurriculars has caused some kids to go too far in the opposite direction: taking on too much and spreading themselves too thin.
 There are only so many hours in a day, so if a student has 50 activities listed on their application, chances are that the admissions committee is not going to believe that they were REALLY involved in any of them.
 Trust us, an adcom can spot applicants who have spent four years padding their resumes from a mile away.

-So, how many extracurriculars is too many?
+Many people think the more, the better…but this isn’t true.
+There is no magic number of activities that will get you into your dream school.
+Schools care about quality over quantity.
+If someone tells you you need a minimum of 10 activities to get into Harvard, they’re wrong and you shouldn’t take any more advice from them.
+So, how many extracurriculars are too many?
 How should a student go about choosing the right extracurriculars and engaging with them in the right way?
-Let’s take a look at two different example student profiles to illustrate how too many activities can indeed be a bad thing:
+Let’s take a look at two different example student profiles to illustrate how and why too many activities can indeed be a bad thing.

 Sally is a good student.
 She’s driven, curious and is passionate about getting involved.
 The problem is, she’s TOO involved.
 She’s a member of the Student Union at her high school and participates in Model UN.
 She takes piano lessons, and flamenco lessons, and plays on a recreational soccer league.
 Oh!
 And when she has time, she volunteers at the SPCA, but to be honest she hasn’t been there in months.
 And she had a part-time job working as a receptionist at a law firm because she was thinking about being a lawyer, but she ended up quitting because her grades started to slip.